Gathering customer feedback is crucial for the success of your SMS marketing efforts.

 To build this template, include a greeting, acknowledge their recent purchase and ask them to leave a review.
 For example:

-“Thank you for your recent purchase, [customer name]!
-We’d love it if you could share your thoughts about your new [product].
-It only takes 60 seconds! [link].”
+“Thank you for your recent purchase, [Customer Name]!
+Your feedback matters.Could you spare a moment to share your thoughts on your new [Product]?
+It’ll only take 60 seconds!”
+[Link]

 #2 After Visiting Your Store